<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 9. Use the press to promote your event

 Traditional forms of media are still relevant and can help you promote your event.
 If your event is going to drive a lot of travel and local business to your community, people will want to know about it.
 Try reaching out to local media companies and news outlets so they can give your event a shoutout.
-It may not have an immediate effect on registrations, but the positive press will take you far in the long run.

 Similarly, it can still be worth your time to put out a press release.
 They are quick to write up, and while submitting it to a company like Cision can be a bit pricey, it can have far-reaching positive effects for the right event.
 Press releases also help you establish connections with the media, and they provide more credibility to your organization and event.